dougbtv/dougbtv.github.io/_posts/2017-08-10-gluster-kubernetes.markdown

 ## Kubernetes Installation (the hard part)

-I'll give a quick review of [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible).
+I'll give a quick review of [kube-ansible](https://github.com/redhat-nfvpe/kube-ansible).
 If you want [a more thorough tutorial](http://dougbtv.com/nfvpe/2017/02/16/kubernetes-1.5-centos/) check out my article on using it.
 The most difficult part is just modifying the inventory, and that's not even that tough.
 Remember the gist here is that we have a single host that can run virtual machines (which we call the "virthost", and this playbook has the setup for running those), and then we run virtual machines on which we run Kubernetes (generally for laboratory analysis, in my own case).

-Clone up the kube-centos-ansible repo (at a particular tag that has the kube-glusterfs):
+Clone up the kube-ansible repo (at a particular tag that has the kube-glusterfs):

 ```
-$ git clone --branch v0.1.0 https://github.com/redhat-nfvpe/kube-centos-ansible.git && cd kube-centos-ansible
+$ git clone --branch v0.1.0 https://github.com/redhat-nfvpe/kube-ansible.git && cd kube-ansible
 ```

 Now go and do the hardest part.
 Modify the inventories.
 Modify `./inventory/virthost.inventory` to your main CentOS machine to run virtual machines on.
 Add a vars section to the bottom of it: